Crunches and Sit-Ups

 17. Roll Up

-Have a ball with this fun move that has you rolled up in a ball, moving forward and backward on a mat.
+Have tons of fun with this move that has you rolled up in a ball, moving forward and backward on a mat.
 The bonus to working your abs this way?
 You also get a nice back massage!

 The key to good form during a glute bridge involves engaging your abs.
 And that’s what you’ll do during this move — and then some.
 After doing a regular hip raise, straighten your legs out into a hollow hold to get even deeper into your core muscles.

 Go with the flow in this downward dog routine.
 You’ll target the front, back and side of your abs by moving your knee straight into your chest, back out behind you, then to your opposite elbow.

 20. Jackknife Crunch